Force de dissuasion: Nuclear ordnance security gendarmerie

 The nuclear ordnance security gendarmerie (French: Gendarmerie de la sécurité des armements nucléaires, GSAN) was created in 1964 and is one of the five specialized branches of the French Gendarmerie.
 It is placed under the supervision the Ministry of Armed Forces and plays a major role in the security chain of the nuclear devices.

 The main mission of this specific branch is to secure the government's control over all the nuclear forces and weapons.
 More specifically, the gendarmes of this unit are responsible for ensuring the protection and the readiness of the different kinds of missiles used by the French Navy and Air Force.

 In order to do so, the GSAN is composed of its own units and of units from other branches of the gendarmerie, temporarily placed under its command like squadrons of the Mobile Gendarmerie to protect the convoys of nuclear weapons components.

+Forward nuclear deterrence

+In March 2026, France offered to extend the protection of its nuclear umbrella to other European countries amid heightened tensions with Russia and doubts about long-term U.S. security guarantees.
+Under the scheme, members may temporarily host French nuclear armed "strategic air forces", conduct joint nuclear drills, and coordinate on collective security.
+As of September 2026, ten nations have joined the initiative: Belgium, Denmark, Finland, Germany, Greece, the Netherlands, Norway, Poland, Sweden and fellow nuclear power the United Kingdom.